larseggert/ietf-chair-may-delegate/draft-eggert-ietf-chair-may-delegate.md

 ## Background

-{{Section 1 of !RFC2850}} requires the IETF Chair to be a full member if the IAB:
+{{Section 1 of !RFC2850}} requires the IETF Chair to be a full member of the IAB:

 > The Internet Architecture Board (IAB) shall consist of thirteen full members, composed of the chair of the Internet Engineering Task Force (IETF), and of twelve sitting members.

-{{Appendix C of !RFC8713}} contains a similar statement as part of as the second item in a list of "oral traditions" recorded for "consideration by future NomComs":
+{{Appendix C of !RFC8713}} contains a similar statement as part of the second item in a list of "oral traditions" recorded for "consideration by future NomComs":

 > No person should serve both on the IAB and as an Area Director,